salam9/10-advanced-apis/README.md

 - Now that we can successfully call upon the Flickr API for resources, it is up to you to define the `handleResponseSuccess` callback function.
 - What's the data type of the data being returned?
 Check the [Example Response section](https://www.flickr.com/services/api/flickr.photos.search.html)
 - What's the structure of the data being returned?
-If we didn't whiteboard this earlier, open in Postman and do it here
 - Your function should iterate through your response data, creating an image element each time with the given image url from the API.
 - Add a class `image` to the image and append it to `.images` which already exists in the HTML.
 - Once again, use as much jQuery as possible.
 - Check out [jquery.each()](https://api.jquery.com/jQuery.each/), which is similar to but different from the `.each()` method we used earlier.
-- Point out usage of `this` and give an example
-- May need to outline/pseudocode this with class, or with individual students

 ***hint:*** The data you're looking for is somewhere in `response.photos`.